 The simplest way (but not the most elegant) to implement Micro Frontends is to treat each Micro Frontend as a single page.

-It is one of the purest ways of doing Micro Frontends because there is no container or stitching element that binds the front ends together into an application.
-Each Micro Frontends is a standalone app with each dependency encapsulated in it and no coupling with the others.
-The flipside of this approach is that each frontend has a lot of duplication in terms of cross cutting concerns like headers, footers which adds a lot of redundancy and maintenance burden.
+It is one of the purest ways of doing Micro Frontends because no container or stitching element binds the front ends together into an application.
+Each Micro Frontend is a standalone app with each dependency encapsulated in it and no coupling with the others.
+The flipside of this approach is that each frontend has a lot of duplication in terms of cross-cutting concerns like headers and footers, which adds redundancy and maintenance burden.

 As we saw above, single-page Micro Frontend architecture has its share of drawbacks.
-To overcome these, we should opt for an architecture that has a container element that builds the context of the app, the cross cutting concerns like authentication and stitches all the Micro Frontends together to create a cohesive application.
+To overcome these, we should opt for an architecture that has a container element that builds the context of the app and the cross-cutting concerns like authentication, and stitches all the Micro Frontends together to create a cohesive application.

 As you can see, this approach is pretty neat and encapsulates a separate class for Micro Frontends.
 All other Micro Frontends extend from this.
-Notice how all the functionality related to Micro-App is encapsulated in the respective Micro Frontend.
-This makes sure that concurrent work on a Micro Frontend doesn’t mess up some other Micro Frontend.
+Notice how all the functionality related to Microapp is encapsulated in the respective Micro Frontend.
+This makes sure that concurrent work on a Micro Frontend doesn’t mess up some other Micro Frontends.

 Everything will work in a similar paradigm when it comes to Web Components and Custom Elements.

-Since there should be minimum sharing of code between any Micro Frontend, styling the React components can be challenging considering the global and cascading nature of CSS.
-We should make sure styles are targeted on a specific Micro Frontend without them spilling over to other Micro Frontends.
-Inline CSS, CSS in JS libraries like Radium, and CSS Modules can be used with React.
+Since there should be minimum sharing of code between any Micro Frontend, styling the React components can be challenging, considering the global and cascading nature of CSS.
+We should make sure styles are targeted on a specific Micro Frontend without spilling over to other Micro Frontends.
+Inline CSS, CSS in JS libraries like Radium, and CSS Modules, can be used with React.

 Other Noteworthy Integration Approaches -

-IFrames - Each Micro Frontend can be a Iframe.
-They also offer a good degree of isolation in terms of styling and global variables not interfering with each other.
+iframes - Each Micro Frontend can be an iframe.
+They also offer a good degree of isolation in terms of styling, and global variables don't interfere with each other.

-With Microservices, Micro Frontends promises to bring in a lot of benefits when it comes to structuring a complex application and simplifying its development, deployment and maintenance.
+With Microservices, Micro Frontends promise to bring in a lot of benefits when it comes to structuring a complex application and simplifying its development, deployment and maintenance.

 But there is a wonderful saying that goes “there is no one-size-fits-all approach that anyone can offer you.
-The hot water that softens a carrot will harden an egg”.
+The same hot water that softens a carrot hardens an egg”.
 Micro Frontend is no silver bullet for your architectural problems and comes with its own share of downsides.
 With more repositories, more tools, more build/deploy pipelines, more servers, more domains to maintain, Micro Frontends can increase the complexity of an app.
-It may render cross application communication difficult to establish.
-It can also lead to duplication of dependencies and increase in application size.
+It may render cross-application communication difficult to establish.
+It can also lead to duplication of dependencies and an increase in application size.

-Your decision to implement this architecture will depend on a number of factors like the size of your organization and the complexity of your application.
+Your decision to implement this architecture will depend on many factors like the size of your organization and the complexity of your application.
 Whether it is a new or legacy codebase, it is advisable to apply the technique gradually over time and review its efficacy over time.